-There are no planned changes to 2023-2024 monitoring programme.
-Additional monitoring may be required as the recommendations from lamprey and downstream eel efficacy surveys are addressed.
+There are no planned changes for 2024/25 monitoring programme.
+Additional monitoring may be required as the recommendations from lamprey and downstream eel efficacy surveys continue to be addressed.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2023-2024.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2024/25.

-4 Recommendations
+4. Recommendations

-- 1. THAT in the first instance, monitoring of consented activities at the Pātea HEP in the 2023-2024 year remain unchanged from that undertaken in 2022-2023. - 2.
-THAT should there be issues with environmental or administrative performance in 2023-2024, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the Pātea HEP in the 2024/25 year remain unchanged from that undertaken in 2023/24. - 2.
+THAT should there be issues with environmental or administrative performance in 2024/25, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.